 You must submit the signed application form and all documents you need for admission before the application deadline.

 Please also submit the documents we need for your enrollment as soon as possible.
 If individual documents for enrollment are not available to you yet, you can hand them in up to five weeks after the start of the lecture period.
 However, we recommend that you submit all required documents well before the semester begins, as you will not be enrolled until all documents have been received.

 Please check your TUMonline account regularly, to see if we have any queries to your documents or if you have to amend one or more documents.

 On what basis does TUM select applicants for admission?

 In the first stage, your overall secondary school grades, your grades in subject-specific courses, and any relevant practical experience or additional qualifications will be evaluated using a point system.
-Depending on the amount of points accumulated, applicants are either immediately admitted, rejected or invited to an admissions interview.
+Depending on the amount of points accumulated, applicants are either immediately admitted or invited to a mandatory interview.